 The Summer Academy for Math and Science (SAMS) provides opportunities for students from underrepresented communities to explore STEM fields and earn college credit.
 This program does have varying associated costs.

-The program allows students to develop deeper understanding in areas such as mathematics, biology, physics and computer programming via traditional classroom instruction, hands-on projects and engagement activities to foster collaboration.
+The program allows students to develop a deeper understanding of areas such as mathematics, biology, physics, and computer programming via traditional classroom instruction, hands-on projects, and engagement activities to foster collaboration.
 The program aims to strengthen student commitment to entering STEM career fields, improve diverse representation in those fields, and introduce lifelong mentors.

-Mathly provides five weeks of inquiry-based learning June 28 – August 1, 2020.
+Mathly provides five weeks of inquiry-based learning from June to August.
 Students apply to qualify for either program MathILy, or MathILy-Er, depending on their demonstrated academic level.
 The two programs admit students with different degrees of mathematical experience.
 In other words, MathILy-Er prepares students for MathILy and other selective summer math programs.

-Class is in session 7 hours per day, 6 days per week, and is led by an Instructor who is a mathematician with a Ph.D.
-Initially, the first two weeks of class cover foundational topics like combinatorics, graph theory, affine geometry, and theoretical linear algebra, probability, and more detail here.
+Class is in session seven hours per day, six days per week, and is led by an Instructor who is a mathematician with a Ph.D.
+Initially, the first two weeks of class cover foundational topics like combinatorics, graph theory, affine geometry, theoretical linear algebra, probability, and more.
 The third week, however, is termed Week of Chaos, where suggestions for exploration guide the curriculum.
 The final two weeks cover the most advanced branch topics.

 This program is for high school juniors interested in working independently on detailed, focused, investigative research.
 This summer program has been going strong since 1958 at Michigan State University.